d-callan/airflow-nf-core-template/dags/README.md

 # DAGS

 Keep all dags here.

-View their status, re-run them, etc at localhost:8080
+To view their status, re-run them, etc:
+  * docker compose up
+  * go to localhost:8080